qztr/qztr/README.md

 - ### 👋 Hi, I’m Vladislav Startsev - new grad 2021 of [UDSU](https://udsu.ru/English/About-UdSU) - Fundamentals of computer science and information technologies, Izhevsk, Russia
+- ### 💞️ I’m looking to collaborate on interesting project as back-end developer
 - ### 🌱 I’m currently learning *vue* and have good knowledge of
 > ### Flask
 >